controlshift/action-network-rest/README.md

 ```
 client = ActionNetworkRest.new(api_key: YOUR_API_KEY)

-# Check that our API key is working
+# Check that our API key is working.
+Returns true or false.
-check = client.entry_point.check_authentication
-puts check[:authenticated_response] # true or false
+client.entry_point.authenticated_successfully?

 # Retrieve a Person's data
 person = client.people.get(person_actionnetwork_identifier)